About Text Ed

 Project GoalsAs part of the demonstration, a rigorous study will examine whether the text messages increase FASFA completion and college enrollment among EOC participants.
 The findings will be useful to EOCs and to the broader TRIO community interested in program improvement.

-Expectations of Participating EOCsEOCs that participate in the demonstration will want to enhance their participant advising through text messaging.
-EOC staff will collaborate with the project team to share information about the EOC's services and events so that the text message content is well-aligned with the EOC's other programming and supports.
-EOC staff will also partner with the project team to ensure that necessary background data is collected from participants at intake (mostly what they already provide), and that participants eligible for the study are given an opportunity take part in the study.
-Participants who agree to join the study will be assigned through a simple lottery to either receive the support typically provided by the EOC, or to receive the support typically provided, plus the text messages.
+What Participation InvolvesEOCs participating in the demonstration want to enhance their participant advising through text messaging.
+EOC staff arecollaborating with the project team to share information about the EOC's services and events so that the text message content is well-aligned with the EOC's other programming and supports.
+EOC staff are also partnering with the project team to ensure that necessary background data is collected from participants at intake (mostly what they already provide), and that participants eligible for the study are given an opportunity take part in the study.
+Participants who agree to join the study will be assigned through a simple lottery to either receive the support typically provided by the EOC, or to receive the text messages in addition to the support typically provided.
 EOC staff will be trained on how to use the text message system so that they can easily respond to messages online.
 The project team will be there every step of the way, providing training, tools, and ongoing support throughout the demonstration.

-Project TimelineParticipating EOCs will partner with the project team during the summer and fall of 2017 to get ready to start using the text messaging system in spring 2018.
+Project TimelineParticipating EOCs have been partnering with the project team throughout the summer and fall of 2017 to get ready to start using the text messaging system in spring 2018.
 EOCs will use the text messaging system through summer 2020.
 In 2022, the project team will publish a final report and practitioner guide.

 Dr. Mayer works in MDRC's higher education policy area.
 He directs projects, leads the design of evaluations and the analysis of student outcomes, and helps with outreach to policymakers, practitioners, and other stakeholders in higher education.
 Alex is currently MDRC's project director for the Center for the Analysis of Postsecondary Readiness, a national center to study developmental (remedial) education, funded by the Institute for Education Sciences in the U.S. Department of Education.
 He was previously project director for the evaluation of the Achieving the Dream initiative.
 He is currently a lead researcher on the Performance-Based Scholarship Demonstration, Aid Like A Paycheck, the New Mathways Project, a national survey of two- and four- year colleges, and the Behavioral Interventions to Advance Self-Sufficiency project sponsored by the Administration for Families and Children of the U.S. Department of Health and Human Services.
 He holds a BS with double majors in physics and mathematics from the College of William and Mary and a PhD in political science from the University of California, Davis.